 The tumour committee meets periodically to analyse the status of each patient from all points of view, in order to determine the guidelines to follow in a specific clinical case, both in terms of care and treatment.
 Any physician at the centre may request a case assessment from the tumour committee.

-Joint analysis of the case in the committee makes it possible to speed up procedures and reduce patient response times.
+In addition, joint analysis of the case in the committee makes it possible to speed up procedures and reduce patient response times.
 This is why at the GCCC Oncology 360 Center of Excellence, good coordination between the different departments involved in the multidisciplinary approach is guaranteed.

 Campus Corachan has a teaching committee that plans, organises and integrates the training activities of professionals within the usual care activity of the centre.

 The teaching committee is a prestigious reference body within the private healthcare sector in pre- and postgraduate training of healthcare professionals.
 The activities carried out by the committee include:

 - Drawing up an annual training programme and drawing up an officially recognised continuing education plan

 - Establishing institutional relations with university and government bodies

 - Disseminating and promoting teaching culture within the institution